ChrisPelletier/docker-app/README.md

 ### Installing

-After you installing docker on your system you will need to build and start you containers using the following command:
+After you install docker on your system you will need to build and start your containers using the following command:

 ```
 docker-compose up